collocations.org

 Collocations for insult - noun

-bad, terrible
+bad, grave, great, terrible

 one of the worst insults you can throw at somebody

-ultimate
+final, ultimate

-calculated, deliberate | personal
+calculated, deliberate (esp.
+BrE)

-VERB + INSULT
+VERB + insult

-hurl, offer (literary), shout, throw
+hurl, shout, throw

-They were hurling insults at the police. | The king is unlikely to forgive the insult offered to his ambassador.
+They were hurling insults at the police.

 mean sth as

-I don''t mean this as an insult, but I think the team would play better without you.
+I don't mean this as an insult, but I think the team would play better without you.

 take sth as